Support

 The InnoNext website provides comprehensive information about the initiative, including details on the European Partner Programmes, the eligibility criteria and the economic conditions.

-Once you’ve collected the consent form from your reference person, you can sign and upload the Declaration of Honor to apply for the specific internship vacancy you are interested in.
+Once you’ve collected the consent form from your reference person, you can sign and upload the Declaration of Honor to apply for the specific internship position you are interested in.

 The template of the Letter of Commitment is available in the Resources section

-1.7 Can I apply to more than one internship vacancy?
+1.8 Can I apply to more than one internship position?

-Yes, you can apply to every Innovation internship vacancy that fits you.
+Yes, you can apply to every Innovation internship position that fits you.

 To apply for an Innovation internship, your funding project must cover the entire duration.
 Therefore, please consider the end date of your fellowship and verify that the starting date and duration align with it.

-1.9 What should I do if I cannot find suitable internship vacancies for me?
+1.10 What should I do if I cannot find suitable internshippositions for me?

-InnoNext promotes an open call lasting 18 months, during which both companies and researchers can apply to find their best matches and start an Innovation internship.
+InnoNext promotes an open call lasting 18 months, during which both companies and talents can apply to find their best matches and start an Innovation internship.

 Thus, new internship opportunities are added regularly.

-You can explore the vacancies and check for suggestions that the matchmaking platform raises for you.
+You can explore the positions and check for suggestions that the matchmaking platform raises for you.

 InnoNext implements an enduring open call until July 2026.
-In this period both companies and researchers can register to the InnoNext project at any time to find their ideal match and begin an Innovation internship.
-That means that companies can publish new vacancy offers at any time and you can search for the riht one apply at any time.
+In this period both companies and talents can register to InnoNext at any time to find their ideal match and begin an Innovation internship.
+That means that companies can publish new positions at any time and you can search for the right one to apply at any time.

 • To apply for an Innovation internship as a Talent, your funding project must cover the entire duration.
 Therefore, please consider the end date of your fellowship and verify that the starting date and duration align with it.

-• Companies can also register at any time and the period of the placement must be agreed with them.
+• Companies can also register at any time and the internship period must be agreed upon with them.
 It is possible that some companies need to conclude the internship before the end of the project.
-We suggest you to check whether specific periods are indicated in the vacancy offer.
+We suggest you check whether specific periods are indicated in the position.

 2. Administrative and legal issues